spitbol/spitbol-docs/minimal.md

 ### SYSGC -- inform interface of garbage collections

 Provides means for interface to take special actions prior to and after a garbage collection.

-Possible usages-
+Possible usages:

-provide visible screen icon of garbage collection in progress.
+* provide visible screen icon of garbage collection in progress.

-inform virtual memory manager to ignore page access patterns during garbage collection.  such accesses typically destroy the page working set accumulated by the program.
+* inform virtual memory manager to ignore page access patterns during garbage collection.
+Such accesses typically destroy the page working set accumulated by the program.

-inform virtual memory manager that contents of memory freed by garbage collection can be discarded.
+* Inform virtual memory manager that contents of memory freed by garbage collection can be discarded.

 ```
       (XR)                  non-zero if beginning gc